LamprosKai/Data-Visualization-and-Modelling/README.md

-DataReg
+Data Visualization and Modelling
 =======
-A shiny app that creates some ggplots,simple and multiple regression models(summary and plots) The app uses an uploaded .csv file.
+A shiny app that creates some ggplots,simple,multiple regression models and GLMs(summary and plots) The app uses an uploaded .csv file.

 It is still under developing!
-GLM to come..